AdaCore/xmlada/docs/sax.rst

 need to override in most of your applications.

 *Start_Document*
-  This callback, that doesn't receive any parameter, is called once, just before parsing the document.
+  This callback, that doesn’t receive any parameter, is called once, just before parsing the document.
 It should generally be used to initialize internal data needed later on.
 It is also guaranteed to be called only once per input stream.